SPH73/my-first-website/README.md

 In addition to the above, Git and GitHub was used which was, to me, the most important aspect.
 It was not only useful to learn to use it but very important to learn why it was necessary to use it because that is essentially what will 'develop the developer' in me.
-It made me realise that is what web development is at the core...incremental development through the lifecycle of a project until it becomes a complete or finished product (as much as that is possible.)
+It made me realise that it's what web development is at the core...incremental development throughout the lifecycle of a project until it becomes a complete or finished product (as much as that is possible.)